-STD 150-day milk production did not differ between facility type in the current study.
-This aligns with previous research which found no significant differences in various production metrics of cows housed on bedded packs vs. in freestall barns (Lobeck et al., 2011; Eckelkamp et al., 2016a; Costa et al., 2018).
-Varying production metrics for cows housed on bedded packs have been reported previously (kg/cow/day, fat-corrected milk/cow/day, average L/cow/day, ME-305, rolling herd average, energy-corrected milk), preventing direct comparisons of milk production between the bedded packs in the current study and other work.
+STD 150-day milk production did not differ significantly between facility type in the current study.
+Cows on BP farms numerically made slightly more milk than those in TS, and were equivalent to those in FS.
+This increase of 1.7 pounds for BP over TS represents roughly 3% of the average STD 150-day milk production for herds in the study, which is a relatively modest increase in milk production.
+However, the comparatively large standard errors for both STD 150-day milk estimates make it difficult to interpret the effect of facility type for this metric.
+Previous research has found no significant differences in various production metrics of cows housed on BP vs. in FS barns (Lobeck et al., 2011; Eckelkamp et al., 2016a; Costa et al., 2018).
+Varying production metrics for cows housed on BP have been reported previously (kg/cow/day, fat-corrected milk/cow/day, average L/cow/day, ME-305, rolling herd average, energy-corrected milk), preventing direct comparisons of milk production between the BP in the current study and other work.
 Additionally, many variables play a role in determining milk production (nutrition, breed, seasonality, DIM), so teasing out the effect of facility type alone on production in an observational study is difficult.
-However, as Leso et. al (2020) oint out, the “results in the literature indicate that high levels of milk production are possible in CBP.”
-As bedded packs potentially improve cow comfort, one may even expect greater milk production than in more traditional housing systems (Calamari et al., 2009; Ruud et al., 2010).
+However, as Leso et. al (2020) point out, “results in the literature indicate that high levels of milk production are possible in CBP.”
+As BP potentially improve cow comfort, one may even expect greater milk production than in more traditional housing systems (Calamari et al., 2009; Ruud et al., 2010).

-Our finding no difference in the two udder hygiene measures between the three facility types is in accordance with previous work, which found that cow hygiene on bedded pack systems is comparable to traditional facility types in the Upper Midwestern U.S., Southeastern U.S., and Brazil (Barberg et al., 2007b; Shane et al., 2010; Black et al., 2013; Eckelkamp et al., 2016b; a; Costa et al., 2018; Adkins et al., 2022; Andrade et al., 2022).
-Black (2013) and Eckelkamp (2016a) reported that increased pack moisture allows wet bedding material and manure to adhere more easily to animals, meaning that cow hygiene is highly dependent on conditions of the bedded pack.
-This sentiment was echoed by the bedded pack producers in the current study, who shared that keeping their cows clean during periods of wet or humid weather could be a challenge.
-However, all bedded packs in the current study had an average udder hygiene score of less than 2.5, and the farm with the lowest mean average udder hygiene score overall was a bedded pack farm.
+The two udder hygiene measures were not statistically different between the three facility types.
+TS farms had numerically higher proportion of dirty udders and avg. udder hygiene score, while FS and BP systems were equivalent.
+However, interpretation of these numerical differences is difficult, given that the standard errors for all four estimates are large relative to the coefficient estimates.
+Previous work found that cow hygiene on BP systems was comparable to traditional facility types in the Upper Midwestern U.S., Southeastern U.S., and Brazil (Barberg et al., 2007b; Shane et al., 2010; Black et al., 2013; Eckelkamp et al., 2016b; a; Costa et al., 2018; Adkins et al., 2022; Andrade et al., 2022).
+Black (2013) and Eckelkamp (2016a) reported that increased pack moisture allows wet bedding material and manure to adhere more easily to animals, meaning that cow hygiene is highly dependent on conditions of the BP.
+This sentiment was echoed by the BP producers in the current study, who shared that keeping their cows clean during periods of wet or humid weather could be a challenge.
+However, all BP in the current study had an average udder hygiene score of less than 2.5, and the farm with the lowest mean average udder hygiene score overall was a BP.
 Although Cook (2002) as pointed out the challenges of comparing dairy cattle hygiene between different facility types, we chose to focus on gathering observations of udder hygiene.
-The relationship between udder hygiene and health is well-studied, and was a tractable observation to make during non-grazing season farm visits where individual animals were often roaming freely in a pen, or confined in a tiestall barn.
+The relationship between udder hygiene and health is well-studied, and was a tractable observation to make during non-grazing season farm visits where individual animals were often roaming freely in a pen, or confined in a TS barn.

 Objective 2: Analysis of farm management factors (non-facility) associated with bulk tank milk quality, udder health, milk production, and udder hygiene scores for all farms combined